 3. Crack the egg whites in to the bowl.
 Make sure there aren’t any trace of egg yolk.
 Yolk contains fat & it’ll prevent the egg whites from foaming well.

 4. Start whisking the egg whites on medium speed.

-5. Once the liquid has turned to foam (a cross between bubble-bath & a cappucino froth), pour 1/3 of your sugar from the side of the bowl – never centre as that would squash the foam.
+5. Once the liquid has turned to foam (a cross between bubble-bath & a cappucino froth), pour 1/3 of your sugar from the side of the bowl.
 Turn the speed to High.

 6. When the foam becomes finer, & you see fluffy peaks forming (like Summer clouds), add the second 1/3 of the sugar.